chewhx/project-one-listen/README.md

 - [ ] Reallocate buckets for asset uploads
 - [ ] Tidy scopes for google oauth
-- [ ] user data indicates uploads and downloads
+- [ ] File data indicates uploads and downloads
-- [ ] button indicators for uploads and downloads
+- [ ] --button indicators for uploads and downloads--
 - [x] Upload to GDrive
 - [ ] Account deletion
+- [ ] Bcrypt for google access tokens
 - [ ] Listen to youtube videos
 - [ ] Listen to podcast
 - [ ] Blog posts and curated articles on speed listening and learning
 - [ ] Handle Google token expiry
-- [x] Write a README
 - [ ] Form to submit support enquiry
+- [ ] Write a README
 - [x] Implement quote limit for users
 - [x] Increased speed player, 2x, 3x
 - [x] When user deletes a file, delete the corresponding MongoDB record and actual files on google cloud storage